 The William Sampson Memorial Chapel (named after Greymouth’s longest serving funeral director) has a modern, yet traditional restful atmosphere.
 Within the last few years there have been interior developments as the older, smaller viewing rooms have been enlarged and tastefully decorated.

 In August 1994 Westland Funeral Services installed a new state of the art All Cremator, imported from America, as part of the complex.
 Joe was particularly proud of this.
-It had always distressed him that bereaved families had to have their loved one taken to Christchurch for Cremation and that if they wanted a service at the Crematorium they had to face a long trip over Otira and back.
+It had always distressed him that bereaved families had to have their loved one taken to Christchurch for cremation and that if they wanted to attend a service at the Crematorium they had to face a long trip over the sometimes treacherous alpine passes and back.
 Some of these journeys in the depth of winter were extremely harrowing.
-The fact that the crematorium is in Greymouth the cremation rate has increased substantially from under 20% in 1994 to over 60% today.
+The fact that the crematorium is in Greymouth has increased the cremation rate substantially from under 20% in 1994 to over 70% today.